cdelker/schemdraw/docs/usage/customizing.rst

 Segment objects
 ---------------

-Each path and shape in the element definition is translated into drawing coordinates and becomes a :py:class:`SchemDraw.Segment` object contained in `segments` list attribute of the :py:class:`SchemDraw.Element` instance.
+Each path and shape in the element definition is translated into drawing coordinates and becomes a :py:class:`schemdraw.Segment` object contained in `segments` list attribute of the :py:class:`schemdraw.Element` instance.
 For even more control over individual pieces of an element, the parameters of a Segment can be changed.

 .. jupyter-execute::
     :hide-code:

-    d = SchemDraw.Drawing()
+    d = schemdraw.Drawing()

 .. jupyter-execute::